-The idea of a robotic vacuum cleaner is awesome: imagine never having to vacuum again.
+The idea of a robot vacuum is obviously pretty tempting: imagine never having to vacuum again.

-In reality we’re not yet at the stage where we can leave all the cleaning to robots, since they’re not able to take themselves up the stairs, tidy up around themselves or get into all the fiddliest little spots.
+In reality they're not quite that good (yet), since they’re not able to take themselves up the stairs, tidy up around themselves or get into all the fiddliest little spots.
 The truth is you will still want to resort to a proper vacuum cleaner every once in a while.

-Nevertheless, they take the pain out of a daily flick over, and the latest models include smart voice controls, object detection, and even mapping, getting them closer and closer to the full vacuum replacements we want them to be.
+Nevertheless, they take the pain out of a daily flick over, and the latest models include smart voice controls, mapping, and will even empty themselves into the bin, getting them closer and closer to the full vacuum replacements we want them to be.

-Below you'll find the best robot hoovers that we've reviewed so far, with links to our full reviews in case you want to read more.
-Also check out our round-up of regular vacuum cleaners.
+We've spent the last few years testing all the robot vacuums we can, from the biggest brands through to loads of budget-friendly options and alternatives from major Chinese companies.
+Here are the best we've seen yet, with links to our full reviews in case you want to read more.
+Also check out our round-up of the best regular vacuum cleaners.

 Best robot vacuum cleaners